bitovi/academy/src/react-vite/05-props/props.md

 @parent learn-react 5
 @outline 3

-@description Learn how to provide information to a component through props.
+@description Learn how to provide data to a component through props.

 @body

 ## Overview

-- Learn about passing data to components using props.

-## Objective: Use and set props

 In this section, we will: